 WHERE TO SKI

 One of the first things to figure out when you, or your family, get the itch to try skiing is where to go.
 If you plan to ski in Colorado, you are in luck because there are plenty of ski resorts to choose from!
 Every Colorado ski resort (with the exception of Aspen Mountain and Silverton) offers beginner terrain and lesson programs to help get you started.
-More than 20% of terrain at Copper and Cooper is rated green for beginners, but there are also many more great options out there.
+More than 20% of terrain at Copper is rated green for beginners, but there are also many more great options out there.
 And remember, bigger does not always mean better; smaller resorts like our Gems Resorts often feature no crowds, cheaper pricing and a family-friendly feel.
 For information on our resorts, including a breakdown of terrain by difficulty, visit our Facts & Stats page.

 Here are a few things to consider when choosing a mountain: